 The tasting room sustained extensive damage and is currently closed.
 Visit their website to order wine for shipping.

 The fires reached the outdoor tasting deck and some equipment, but the winery and houses on the property were not impacted.
-The winery will resume tastings in the near future.
+The winery has resumed tastings.

 The entire 13-acre winery was destroyed.
 Contact them directly to inquire about wine.